 The best temperature for roasting chicken is between 400 and 425 degrees.
 Anything lower will take longer, and anything higher can easily dry out the chicken.

 The bigger your chicken is, the longer it will take to cook.
-You can estimate about 20 minutes for ever pound.
+You can estimate about 20 minutes for every pound.

 Don’t be afraid.
 People seem to be so grossed out or nervous about cooking a whole chicken… it’s really not that different than regular chicken breasts!

-If you’re really grossed out by it (I mean, I get it.. sticking your hand in a chicken is weird and unpleasant), you can wear disposable gloves
+If you’re really grossed out by it (I mean, I get it.. sticking your hand in a chicken is weird and unpleasant), you can wear food grade gloves.

 Make sure to clean out the inside of the chicken.
 Many chickens will come with the insides pre-cleaned.
 Sometimes they leave the organs inside in a little bag or pouch.
 You want to toss those (this is where those gloves come in handy.)